‘Rules of Thumb’ for Marine Connectivity Conservation Released Today

 Preparing for the Future: How Wildlife Corridors Help Increase Climate Resilience

-As people throughout the United States—and across the globe—contend with a major pandemic, we also continue to face another grave threat: climate change.
+While people throughout the United States—and across the globe—have emerged from a major pandemic, we continue to face another grave threat: climate change.
 One only needs to pick up a newspaper or turn on the television to learn of the most recent natural disaster to devastate a community, from forest fires and extreme drought to hurricanes and floods.
+Changes in weather, temperatures, and precipitation are simultaneously impacting how we live and how we plan for the future.

 Partner Spotlight: Mike Durglo